csctd/2024/docs/activity.md

           </p>
         <p> HTML describes the structure of a web page semantically.
-          Its primary purpose is to allow the structuring of documents (such as headings, paragraphs, lists, links, images, and other elements) and to ensure that the content is properly interpreted by web browsers and other web-based software.</p>
+          Its primary purpose is to allow the structuring of documents (such as headings, paragraphs, lists, links, images, and other elements) and to ensure that the content is properly interpreted by web browsers.</p>
 </details>